railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 Tenders
 -------

-To manage tenders, you should use the module ``purchase_tender``.
+To manage tenders, you should use the module :mod:`purchase_tender`.
 This lets you create several supplier price reqests for a single supply requirement.
 Once the module is installed, Open ERP adds a new menu in the Purchase management, Tenders.
 You will then be able to define the new tenders.